google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • Scratch paper

-• Some wide satin ribbon to coordinate with your reinker colours and a paper piercing tool or sewing machine (optional)
+• Some wide satin ribbon to coordinate with your reinker colours and a Take Your Pick Tool or sewing machine (optional)

 Glossy Card Stock Card Instructions: